natriistorm/LLM-DS/README.md

 # LLM-DS

+Part of future model of the Dialogue Flow Framework from DeepPavlov.

 This is drafts of the model, that doublechecks the information with Wikipedia and cooperate with ChatGPT to provied best response

 Pipeline: